With e-signing, as with most things in life, there is no one-size-fits-all solution. Why? Because the needs of every user are different.

 SignRequest’s most feature-rich subscription plan is its Business Plan which gives you 18 different features for $12 per month if you purchase an annual subscription.
 By comparison, DocuSign’s Business Pro account, offers 19 features but costs $40 a month if you purchase an annual subscription.

 SignRequest may boast fewer features than DocuSign, but its streamlined subscription service includes a couple of very useful tools which its competitor either charges extra for or doesn’t offer at all.
-For example, API and integration with Salesforce is included in the subscription price of SignRequest’s Business Plan but with DocuSign’s Business Pro, both these features will cost you extra.
+For example, integration with Salesforce is included in the subscription price of SignRequest’s Business Plan but with DocuSign’s Business Pro, this feature will cost you extra.

 In terms of offering unique features, only SignRequest lets you: